Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 3: Improved Critical

-The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons and Unarmed Strike.
+The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or Unarmed Strike.
 This effect can stack.

 ### Level 3: Remarkable Athlete

-Thanks to your athleticism, you have :d20-adv: **Advantage** on Initiative rolls and Strength (Athletics) checks.
+Thanks to your athleticism, you have :d20-adv: Advantage on Initiative rolls and Strength (Athletics) checks.

 In addition, when you make a running [Long Jump](../../glossary.md#long-jump), the distance you can cover increases by a number of feet equal to your Strength modifier.